-Long Tradition Correlates Addiction and Spirituality
+Long Tradition Correlates Spirituality and Addiction

 In recovery circles, spirituality refers to connection with a power greater than oneself.
 In Christian circles, this power is God.
 A spiritual approach to recovery requires connection to God, in order for deep healing to take place and lives to be rebuilt on a firm and lasting foundation.

 Nearly all treatment centers recognize the importance of spiritual healing as a component of recovery.
-Those that incorporate the 12 steps from Alcoholics Anonymous into their treatment programs draw from a long tradition that correlates addiction and spirituality, dating back to the beginnings of AA about 80 years ago.
+Those that incorporate a 12 step program from Alcoholics Anonymous into their treatment programs draw from a long tradition that correlates addiction and spirituality, dating back to the beginnings of AA about 80 years ago.
 Recognizing the powerlessness that accompanies addiction, the founders of Alcoholics Anonymous stressed the importance of finding a power greater than oneself to lean on, to draw strength and hope from, and to depend on in place of drugs or alcohol.

 Acknowledging a higher power and connecting with that power through prayer, meditation and service to others is emphasized in treatment programs that recognize the importance of the link between addiction and spirituality.
 In a treatment program that includes spiritual healing, individuals admit defeat and go on to claim victory through the power of God, who loves, forgives and heals.